ARPA-SIMC/CRITERIA1D/README.md

 [![Build Status](https://copr.fedorainfracloud.org/coprs/simc/stable/package/CRITERIA1D/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/simc/stable/package/CRITERIA1D/)

 # CRITERIA-1D/GEO
 CRITERIA-1D is a agro-hydrological model simulating one-dimensional water fluxes, crop development and crop water needs.
-The soil and crop parameters can be defined at different level of detail.
-It requires as input daily agro-meteorological data: minimum and maximum air temperature, total precipitation and, if available, data of hypodermic watertable depth to estimate the capillary rise.
+The soil and crop parameters can be defined at different levels of detail.
+It requires as input daily agro-meteorological data: minimum and maximum air temperature, total precipitation and, if available, data of water table depth to estimate the capillary rise.

 The output is stored in a SQLite database and can be exported to csv, shapefile or raster data using the CriteriaOutput tool.
 The software is multi-platform (Windows, Linux, Mac OS).